usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 Matching against a regular expression is conducted on the normalized lexical value of the given parameter or property: that is, with leading and trailing whitespace stripped, interim whitespace (spaces, tabs, and line feeds) normalized to single spaces, and inline markup stripped.

+When more than one regex is given in a declaration, a match on any of them is taken to satisfy the requirement.

 ### &lt;value> Value constraint